 Last Updated on

 Women opt for C-section delivery since they are worried about the pain that accompanies a vaginal birth.
 Since a caesarean procedure holds the promise of lesser pain and ease of delivery, it is becoming the first choice for mothers and doctors.
-However there are many benefits of natural birth for the baby and the mother.
-We often forget that a woman’s body has been designed to handle a normal delivery and choosing a natural childbirth can be a wonderful choice.
+However, there are many benefits of natural birth for the baby and the mother.
+We often forget that a woman’s body has been designed to handle a normal delivery and choosing natural childbirth can be a wonderful choice.

 Benefits of Vaginal (Normal) Delivery